-If the vehicle diagnostic system determines that the fuel filler cap is loose, improperly installed, or damaged, a "gASCAP" message will display in the odometer or a "CHECK GASCAP" message will be displayed in the Electronic Vehicle Information Center (EVIC).
-Refer to "Electronic Vehicle Information Center (EVIC)" in "Understanding Your Instrument Panel" for further information.
-Tighten the gas cap until a "clicking" sound is 7 heard.
+If the vehicle diagnostic system determines that the fuel filler cap is loose, improperly installed, or damaged, a "gASCAP" message will display in the odometer or a "CHECK GASCAP" message will be displayed in the instrument cluster display.
+Refer to "Instrument Cluster Display" in "Understanding Your Instrument Panel" for further information.
+Tighten the gas cap until a "clicking" sound is heard.
 This is an indication that the gas cap is properly tightened.